onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 the problem: primitive & outdated & (partially) misaligned & wasteful & corrupt & mindless system
-Current capitalist system is primitive, wasteful, misaligned and mindless - it is self-terminating And everything else we've ever tried is even dumber
+Current capitalist system is primitive, wasteful, misaligned and mindless - it is self-terminating And everything else we've ever tried is even dumber money got us here but it will not get us there

 don't immediately spill the beans that the ultimate product is the ultimate social system instead say that everything else you get or experience in life depends on it - it is like the water fish swim in and never thing explicitly about